 A primary function of this core is to support the recruitment and retention of participants for research and to provide programs that stimulate research by faculty and students.
 Efforts developed with the African-American population at the Minority Gateway Satellite Clinic have expanded so that UK-ADRC research studies reflect greater participation by African Americans, the largest minority group in Kentucky.

-The Friends of AADOP Advisory Council now referred to as African-American Dementia Outreach Partnership (AADOP), was created to improve dementia awareness and care through communication and consultation between SBCoA and the African-American community.
-Leaders from within this community were recruited to collaborate in the education, interests, concerns, and needs in the African-American community with regard to Alzheimer’s and Dementia.
+The Friends of the African-American Dementia Outreach Partnership (AADOP) Advisory Council was created to improve dementia awareness and care through communication and consultation between SBCoA and the African-American community.
+Leaders from within this community were recruited to collaborate in the education, interests, concerns, and needs in the African-American community with regard to Alzheimer’s and dementia.

 The Balm in Gilead, Inc. (B I G) has become a close partner with SBCoA.
 This organization has over 30 years of experience through ministry, dealing with health disparities that impact the African-American community in a higher degree than other groups.
 The strong collaboration with (B I G) began when they sought information from SBCoA and materials to include memory loss and Alzheimer’s disease as a health disparity to concentrate on.
 Through their ministry and programs such as Healthy Churches and Memory, collaboration with (B I G) in these programs has increased SBCoA outreach efforts and results every year since the partnership began five years ago.